Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    SSM supports running multiple Smart Servers for high-availability.
 Only one of these Smart Servers can be in active state and provide services.
 One of the standby Smart Servers will take its place if the active Smart Server failed.

-   Open `servers` file under /conf, put each server's hostname or IP address line by line.
+   Open `servers` file under ${SMART_HOME}/conf, put each server's hostname or IP address line by line.
 Lines start with '#' are treated as comments.

+   The active SSM server is the first node in the `servers` file under ${SMART_HOME}/conf.
+After failover, please using the following command to find new active SSM servers
+   `hadoop fs -cat /system/ssm.id `

    Please note, the configuration should be the same on all server hosts.